 The Princeton Review and Entrepreneur magazine ranked the center eighth in the nation at the undergraduate level.
 This speaks to the opportunities available to major or minor in Entrepreneurship and Venture Management for business or engineering students at the University of Oklahoma.
-The goals of the Center for Entrepreneurial Studies are:
+The goals of the Tom Love Center for Entrepreneurship are:

 - Create entrepreneurial-thinking students.

 - Connect faculty, researchers and students to the entrepreneurial world through research, teaching and working labs.

 - Provide OU alumni knowledge and resources for Oklahoma’s business and entrepreneurial community to assist their growth.

 - Start and grow businesses in the state of Oklahoma.

 The Center is located in Suite 1036, Price Hall (405) 325-3611.

 The Fixed Income Fund experience exposes senior-level undergraduate students and MBA students to the intricacies associated with the management of portfolios that contain only bond-like financial instruments.
 The class is divided into teams of students.
 Students must make real-time decisions using the latest information on financial markets to select fixed income securities to include in the portfolio.
 The class is sponsored by BOK Financial Corporation, the parent company of the Bank of Oklahoma.

 The Honors College offers special classes and sections of regular classes for academically superior students.
 Students in the Honors Program may graduate cum Laude, Magna cum Laude, or Summa cum Laude, depending upon their grade point average.
 For information on either of these programs, contact the director of the Honors College, or call (405) 325-5291.